Do’s & Don’ts of Water Damage in Homes

 6. Wipe Furniture

-You can’t carry furniture out, but you can wipe it down to keep it dry and safe from water damage while waiting for help to arrive.
+You can’t carry furniture out, but you can wipe it down to keep it dry and safe from damage while waiting for help to arrive.

 7. Place Aluminum Foil Between Furniture and Carpet